 That cross-country road trip driving from Florida to California with my dad the previous summer further expanded my worldview and sparked a lifelong affinity for the Southwest.

 Fortunately, I had to endure only a few classes a day my final semester at Canoga because I’d front-loaded credits in the fall ‘68 semester.
 I also got work experience credit from working 20 hours a week at Mac’s after school and on weekends.

-But sitting in un-air-conditioned classrooms sweating with 35 other adolescents for six hours a day was intolerable.
+But sitting in un-air-conditioned classrooms sweating with 35 other adolescents for even a few hours a day was intolerable.
 As the weather warmed, that spring of 1969, acute senioritis set in.
 I effing hated it.
 I needed relief.

 Cure: Weekly Mental Health Hitchhike to Topanga, Malibu, Venice

 Usually, I’d have one day off work during the week and would skip school on the same day.

 In the morning, I’d catch a ride to school as usual with my dad, who’d be on the way to his grad school classes at UCLA.

 Pop would drop me off on the southwest corner of Vanowen Street and Topanga Canyon Boulevard, right across the street from Canoga High.
 But as soon as he drove off on Topanga south toward the 101 freeway and was out of sight, instead of crossing Topanga to go to school, I’d walk over to the fire hydrant on that corner, have a seat, and stick out my thumb to go south on Topanga toward the beach.
 Sometimes I got a ride before I could sit down.